Aza-Spearal/Trajectories-Probing/README.md

 - **`mazy-razy`** → difference between the true model and random model results

 ## `PHATE_Dimensional_Reduction`
 Script for plotting dimensionality reduction using PHATE.
-You need a JSON dataset.
+Requires a JSON dataset.

 ## `model.py`
-Replacement for the existing model file in [`https://github.com/nickypro/taker/tree/main/src/taker`](https://github.com/nickypro/taker/tree/main/src/taker).
-You need this file to use `predictor_lazy.py`.
+Replacement for the existing model file in the `taker` repo ([`https://github.com/nickypro/taker/tree/main/src/taker`](https://github.com/nickypro/taker/tree/main/src/taker)).
+This update is required to run `predictor_lazy.py`.

 ## `predictor_lazy.py`
 The probing file.
 It need PyTorch activations or residual stream dataset and the update of the `model.py` file.
 It generate CSV result files

+Probing script.
+It requires PyTorch activations or residual stream files (from `dataset_json_to_pytorch/`) and the updated `model.py`.
+The script generates CSV result files that you can see in the `results/` folders.

 ## `synthetic_dataset.json`
 Synthetic dataset file.